 One of the things I loved about this book was the photographs.
 Some of them, of course, are beautiful photos of food and, no surprise, I’m a sucker for those kinds of photos.
 But the photos that really drew me in were the ones of her girls or their family in the middle of their everyday routines – eating dinner, doing homework, blurry children sprinting across the dinging room.
 They brought such personality and realism to the whole book and they just, no kidding, warmed my heart.
 They made me anxious for fall and winter, when I can cook some really warm foods and listen to Christmas music.
 (Also, I seem to recall that I own a few sweaters that I like).

-Not every recipe in this book appeals to me (in fact, I’d say many of them do not – they seem to eat a lot more meat than we do), but there were plenty of them that I’m eager to try and the whole book kickstarted my brain into imagining more ways to make dinner interesting and fun for all three of us.
+Not every recipe in this book appeals to me, but there were plenty of them that I’m eager to try and the whole book kickstarted my brain into imagining more ways to make dinner interesting and fun for all three of us.